Destinations, Mexico, Travel

 Welcome snack and view of the river from Puerto Vallarta's Garlands del Rio hotel

-garlands del rio breakfast in Puerto Vallarta
+Breakfast at Garlands del Rio in Puerto Vallarta

-A photo of the architecture at Garlands del Rio
+The interior architecture of Garlands del Rio

 The pool at Garlands del Rio in Puerto Vallarta